tgalal/python-axolotl/README.md

 # Examples

-python-axolotl is actively used in [yowsup](https://github.com/tgalal/yowsup) to support the new end to end encryption in WhatsApp
+python-axolotl is actively used in [yowsup](https://github.com/tgalal/yowsup) to support E2E encryption of WhatsApp

 # License